927 Roper Street

 Photo and file links may include current photos, pre-conversion photos, floor plans, video, and supporting documentation.
 Buyer should independently verify all property information during due diligence.

-To receive the Investor Offer Package, please include your name, phone number, buying entity if applicable, purchase method, and proof of funds or lender approval status.
+For offer-related communication, please include your name, phone number, buying entity if applicable, purchase method, and proof of funds or lender approval status.
+Represented buyers should have their real estate agent contact the listing agent directly for questions, showing coordination, offer guidance, and submission of any written offer.